thomaslaurenson/thomaslaurenson/README.md

 <h1 align="center">Hi 👋 I'm Thomas</h1>
 <h3 align="center">A passionate security researcher/engineer and a major geek from New Zealand</h3>

+- :penguin: Have a look at my [personal website](https://www.thomaslaurenson.com) for a brief overview

 I am currently...

 - :mag: **Looking for work!**

+- :seedling: Learning **more about C++ and Golang**

 - :telescope: Working on [The Gray Dot](https://github.com/thegraydot) projects

-- :seedling: Learning **more about C++ and Golang**

-:email: Reach me on thomas@thomaslaurenson.com
+:email: Reach me via [email](thomas@thomaslaurenson.com)

 :link: Connect with me on [LinkedIn](https://www.linkedin.com/in/thomaslaurenson/)